NetSparkleUpdater/NetSparkle/README.md

 - .NET 4.5

 ## History
-June 2016 Steffen Xonna: Forked the library to raise the secuity and change some handling for an better usability for the user.
+June 2016 Steffen Xonna: Forked the library to raise the security and change some handling for an better usability for the user.

  - Introduce an SecurityMode
    - SecurityMode.Unsafe = Is nearly the same like before.
 If there isn't an Signature or an DSA Key the files will be accepted.
 If both is present the signature has to be valid. *i don't recommend this mode.* It has critical security issues.